camlspotter/opam-repository-mingw/README.md

 ## Installation

 * First install [cygwin](https://cygwin.com/) and a few additionals
-  packages: rsync, patch, diffutils, curl (or wget), make, unzip, git, m4, perl.
+  packages: rsync, patch, diffutils, curl, make, unzip, git, m4, perl.
   And of course mingw64-i686-gcc-core and/or mingw64-x86_64-gcc-core.

 * If your logon name contains whitespace characters (e.g. 'Firstname Lastname') or any other character that would require quoting inside